Known as a luxurious island off the northwestern coast of Malaysia, Langkawi is popular for its pristine beaches and ancient rainforests.

 Lastly on the north of the island lies the beautiful hideaway of Tanjung Rhu, home to a white-sand beach, mangrove swamps, and some Ha Long Bay-esque karst pinnacles jutting out of the sea.

 It’s a beautiful spot that’s also popular with locals, with cheap eateries but few other amenities located nearby.

-So much is packed into the relatively small area of Langkawi island that it can be difficult to decide exactly where to stay on Langkawi during your stay.
+So much is packed into the relatively small area of Langkawi island that it can be difficult to decide exactly where to go during your holiday trip to Langkawi.
 Read on as we’ll cover the towns above in more depth.

 5 Best Areas to Stay in Langkawi